 The aftermath of any work-related accident can be painful and stressful, but the challenges are especially intense for maritime workers.
 Not only is this type of work more dangerous than most other professions—frequently resulting in catastrophic injuries—but the legal process for maritime workers to receive compensation is considerably more complex and difficult, as well.
-With the Jones Act and Longshore and Harbor Workers’ Compensation Act regulating workplace accident claims in the industry, it is essential that injured maritime workers discuss their case with a lawyer who has experience handling these claims successfully.
+With the Jones Act and Longshore and Harbor Workers’ Compensation Act regulating workplace accident claims in the industry, it is essential that injured maritime workers discuss their case with our maritime injury lawyers who have experience handling these claims successfully.

 Our maritime injury lawyers can help you.
 At Hofmann & Schweitzer, we are extremely proud of the exceptional reputation we have earned in maritime injury litigation.
-With more than 35 years of experience representing New York City and New Jersey clients in all types of workplace injury claims, we have a remarkable track record of successful verdicts and settlements won for our clients in maritime injury claims.
+With more than 35 years of experience representing clients in New York and all across the country, we have a remarkable track record of successful verdicts and settlements won for our clients in maritime injury claims.

 Maritime occupations can encompass a wide range of jobs, both in the water and on land.
-At Hofmann & Schweitzer, our legal team is dedicated to protecting the rights of all maritime workers injured on the water or docks in New York, in our nation's harbors and inland waterways, and out at sea.
+At Hofmann & Schweitzer, our maritime attorneys are dedicated to protecting the rights of all maritime workers injured on the water or docks in New York, in our nation's harbors and inland waterways, and out at sea.

 Even if you don’t see your specific title listed here, you may still be eligible to file a legal claim as a maritime worker.
-Our experienced attorneys can help you understand your rights and pursue the maximum amount of compensation for your injuries.
+Our maritime injury lawyers can help you understand your rights and pursue the maximum amount of compensation for your injuries.

 In the United States, two main pieces of legislation affect many of the maritime injury claims.
 These laws specifically address the rights of those who work on the water or in land jobs that are directly tied to offshore business.
 We represent clients in claims brought under both of the essential maritime injury laws: